norton120/stuart/README.md

 ![Stuart from MadTV](https://media0.giphy.com/media/czZlH3xg1Ul2w/giphy.gif?cid=6c09b952811227g3c0p6f02kcndisopi0z8019a9a9kab7h6&ep=v1_gifs_search&rid=giphy.gif&ct=g)

+>[!WARNING]
+> This code doesn't do much of anything yet.
+The meat, at the moment, is in discussion of the concept as stated here.👇

 ## The Problem
 When generating code with an LLM, size matters.
 Consider the most impressive examples of genAI coding: simple greenfield scripts and tiny, atomic application changes (like updating a button or fixing a bug) that require an inerently limited context.
 That is why they work so well.
 But once the reference code grows in size and spreads across multiple modules, generations quickly degrade; context volume waters down what should ideally be precision completions, and you get compounding halucinations, loopy, rambling code, and eventual breakdown.
 These generations also add cruft that would make sense in the context of a stand-alone script, but clog the codebase of full-blown application - in turn making subsequent generations worse and compounding the issue.